Special Educational Needs and Disabilities

 As part of the Local Offer, all schools and county council’s must publish on their website information about what support there is for children with SEND in the school and cluster.

-Please click on the link below for information about Acle St Edmund C of E Primary School’s Local Offer as well as additional SEN information.
+Please click on the link below for information about Acle St Edmund C of E Primary School’s support for SEND pupils as well as additional SEND information.

-- Children friendly Acle SEND local offer (in the process of being updated)
+- Children friendly Acle SEND local offer/information report (in the process of being updated)

 - Acle cluster SEND Handbook 2017